Blue Bloods Thoroughbred Adoption & Placement

 Average Number of Thoroughbreds: 30

-Blue Bloods Thoroughbred Adoption and Placement in Yanceyville, N.C., was founded to transition former racehorses from the Northeast into new homes.
+Blue Bloods Thoroughbred Adoption and Placement in Yanceyville, NC was founded to transition former racehorses from the Northeast into new homes.
 A secondary mission is to rescue select Thoroughbreds from the slaughter pipeline through trusted agents.
-Elizabeth Macdonald founded the volunteer-run, 501(c)(3) organization after serving as the North Carolina director for New Jersey-based ReRun for eight years.
+Elizabeth Macdonald founded the volunteer-run, 501(c)(3) organization after serving as the North Carolina director for New York-based ReRun for eight years.

 At any given time, about 20 Thoroughbreds call the 200-acre facility home while letting down from track life, learning new jobs, hacking out on the trails, foxhunting, and awaiting adoption.